RyanCPeters/Ryan_Java_and_Matlab/NumericalMethods/hw4/ReadMe.txt

 Programming Assignment 4
 Polynomial Interpolation and Cubic Splines

-For this assignment we will be creating two .m les, lagrange.m and cub spline.m
+For this assignment we will be creating two .m files, lagrange.m and cub spline.m

                           lagrange.m
 1.  lagrange() takes a set of n points and returns the lagrange polynomial that fits that set of points.

 2.  lagrange() accepts two column vectors as arguments.
-The rst argu- ment is the set of x-values, and the second argument is the set of y-values.
+The first argu- ment is the set of x-values, and the second argument is the set of y-values.
 As usual, we do not throw any error messages.
 The argu- ments are assumed to be column vectors of the same length where each